This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Leaves

-At Living Tea, we practice three primary brewing methods that suit different occasions, teas, and experiences.
+At Living Tea, we share three of the five primary brewing methods in our tradition that suit different occasions, teas, and experiences.
 Each method coaxes out unique qualities in these beautiful leaves.
+For further instruction, please contact us.

 International orders: Import taxes and duties are not collected at checkout, and are the responsibility of the buyer.